OneRaynyDay/oneraynyday.github.io/_posts/2020-05-03-Analyzing-The-Simplest-C++-Program.md

   40111b:	0f 1f 44 00 00       	nop    DWORD PTR [rax+rax*1+0x0]
 ```

-Nothing too fancy here.
+Nothing too fancy here - the function returns a literal value of 0 and does nothing else.
 Let's find the more interesting sections of the assembly dump and analyze them.

 ## `_init`